davidvink7/Work-Samples/README.md

 [batch_insert_and_update.js](https://github.com/davidvink-test/work-samples/blob/master/batch_insert_and_update.js)

-Instead of updating every field one by one, a more fast manner is to update in batches.
+Instead of updating every field one by one, a faster way is to update in batches.
 To do this for 1000s of instances in a second as opposed to several minutes LOAD DATA LOCAL INFILE works most efficient.

 [bias_eraser.rb](https://github.com/davidvink-test/Work-Samples/blob/master/location_bias_eraser.rb)